majorsl/convertac3/README.md

 Geared towards OS X, but could easily be adapted for most *nix distros.

-Until 1.0, a backup of the original file will be maintained while testing for bugs.
+The original file will be moved to the trash, if something goes wrong you can look there to reclaim the original.

 *Requirements*